privacypatterns/privacypatterns/README.md

 Updating privacypatterns.org
 ----------------------------

+## Creating a PR

+1. After running `make build` and `make static` as described above push to a new branch and create a PR on this repository.

+2. Following a review you can merge the PR which will start a automated docker build.
+You can check details on [Docker Hub](https://hub.docker.com/r/privacypatterns/website/builds/)

+3. Once the build is complete, the website should be available on next.privacypatterns.org in the next 5-10 minutes.

+## Pushing to https://privacypatterns.org (public patterns)

-For now the process for this is maintained by [@mohit](https://github.com/mohit).
-Please create a PR with your changes and the site will be deployed after the review.
+For now the process for this is maintained by [@mohit](https://github.com/mohit) and [@npdoty](https://github.com/npdoty).
+Please ping them email or github to push master to the main site.